 On Thursday, the Australian Department of Foreign Affairs and Trade published their answer to a Fairfax two-fold Freedom of Information request on Julian Assange.
 The first part was for briefings to Foreign Minister Bob Carr about Wikileaks, Assange and Bradley Manning.
-The second was cable traffic (the kind made available by Wikileaks) between the embassy in Washington and the department on Wikileaks, Assange and Manning in the months February to April this year.
+The second was cable traffic (the kind made available by Wikileaks) between the embassy in Washington and the department on Wikileaks, Assange and Manning from February to April this year.
 The FOI’s aim was not to release Assange but to embarrass the government by proving Bob Carr a liar.
 Fairfax claimed DFAT’s long-held concern Assange would be extradited to the US was “at odds with Carr’s repeated dismissal of such a prospect.”
 DFAT’s heavily redacted response gives insight into Australian concerns about Assange.

 There followed a suggested response to possible questions on Assange lawyer Jennifer Robinson whose name was on a Heathrow “inhibited travel” list.
 This was to confirm events but to deny Australian involvement or British restrictions on her travel.
 The problem was caused by “management of Ms Robinson’s check-in” and “inadvertent comments by airport security and other staff”.
 They said check-in staff eventually cleared Robinson to travel and she boarded the flight as planned.
 The talking point ended “I hope this will put all the conspiracy theories to rest.”